php-fig/fig-standards/proposed/package-oriented-autoloader.md

   directory; that namespace prefix MAY be mapped to more than one base directory.

-- Each relative class name MUST be mapped to a sub-path by replacing namespace separators with directory separators, and the result MUST be suffixed with `.php`.
+- The relative class name MUST be mapped to a sub-path by replacing namespace separators with directory separators, and the result MUST be suffixed with `.php`.